personman/zf-doctrine-audit/docs/epoch.rst

 The epoch tool uses the configuration variable ``epoch_import_limit``.
 This variable will paginate the epoch audit record creation.
 The default of 200 is acceptable.

+Currently the epoch tool will create an epoch record for every row in the database in the entities configured to be audited.

 **TODO:
-The epoch tool will only create an epoch record for rows which do not already have an epoch record.
+The epoch tool SHOULD only create an epoch record for rows which do not already have an epoch record.
 **